 - 8.1 All information and ceremonies shall be at least in English.
 Official information shall be given in writing.
-It may be given orally only in urgent cases and in response to questions at team officials' meetings.
+It may be given orally only in response to questions at team officials' meetings or in urgent cases.
+Any changes to information published in the last Bulletin must be given in writing.

 - WTOC 8.2 Information from the organiser or the IOF Event Adviser shall be given in the form of bulletins.
 Bulletins shall be published on, or by being linked to, the IOF Web Site.
 Notification that Bulletin 3 has been published shall be sent by e-mail to all participating Federations.
 If further information is necessary, it shall be given to all appropriate Federations.

 - WTOC 8.3 Bulletin 1 (preliminary information) shall include the following information:

 - organiser and names of the event director, IOF Event Adviser(s), national controller(s)

 - telephone number/e-mail address/web page for information

 - venue

 - dates and types of the competitions

 - classes and any participation restrictions

 - opportunities for training

 - general map of the region

 - embargoed areas

 - any peculiarities of the event

 - a colour copy of the most recent version of any previous orienteering map(s) of the embargoed areas.